kriti-rai/kriti-rai.github.io/_posts/2018-02-28-lets_tap_in.markdown

 ---
 layout: post
 title:      "Let's tap in!"
-date:       2018-03-01 00:16:40 +0000
+date:       2018-02-28 19:16:41 -0500
 permalink:  lets_tap_in
 ---

 Just got done with my Music Library CLI project.
 After submitting my code, I went onto see how other students had solved the lab.
 I always try to see what many different ways something can be done.
 And, after checking out a few of the students' work, I saw that a couple of them had used  ```tap```.
 I got intrigued as the method seemed to make the code shorter and more elegant.
-So I ended up doing a little research.
+So, I ended up doing a little research.

 Let's tap in (sorry for the cheesy pun but I had to do it)!!

 ![tap_clipart](http://www.clker.com/cliparts/1/o/n/b/h/j/sun-faucet-md.png)